Feo's Stuff HORROR / THRILLER / SUSPENSE

 Okay, maybe it's an acquired taste, but if you were raised on horror and sci-fi movies there's gotta be a special place in your heart for that weird electronic scary music.

-FORBIDDEN PLANET was directed by Fred M. Wilcox (Shadow in the Sky) and written by Cyril Hume (Tarzan's Savage Fury, Ransom), Allen Adler (THE GIANT BEHEMOTH, PARASITE) and Irving Block (THE 30 FOOT BRIDE OF CANDY ROCK, THE SAGA OF THE VIKING WOMEN AND THEIR VOYAGE TO THE WATERS OF THE GREAT SEA SERPENT) and is based on Shakespeare's "The Tempest".
+FORBIDDEN PLANET was directed by Fred M. Wilcox and written by Cyril Hume, Allen Adler (PARASITE) and Irving Block (THE 30 FOOT BRIDE OF CANDY ROCK, THE SAGA OF THE VIKING WOMEN AND THEIR VOYAGE TO THE WATERS OF THE GREAT SEA SERPENT) and is based on Shakespeare's "The Tempest".

 Forbidden Saucer